Chicago Archdiocese Priest Faces Two Child Abuse Allegations

 Pfleger has been the pastor at Saint Sabina parish since 1981.
 Before he became pastor, Pfleger worked at Saint Sabina for six years.
 Many of his parishioners have supported Pfleger throughout the last month.
 He is a well-known Chicago-area priest due to his long history with the Saint Sabina parish and his public, and sometimes controversial, acts of activism.

 However, Pfleger is not the first Catholic priest in the spotlight to be accused of child sexual abuse.
 In November 2020, the Vatican released a report about Church cover-ups related to Theodore McCarrick, a prominent former cardinal and bishop in New Jersey.
 McCarrick was the first cardinal removed from his position due to a sexual abuse allegation.
+He is also the highest ranking Catholic official to be criminally charged in the abuse scandal.

 If the investigations find the allegations against Pfleger have merit, his reputation in the community and his parishioners’ support will not protect him from the law.